 That’s why I decided to WWOOF.
 WWOOF (World Wide Opportunities on Organic Farms) is a network of organizations which facilitate placement of volunteers on organic farms.
 For their work volunteers are provided with food and accommodation.
 For me, a person who has lived in a city my whole life, work on a farm sounded very abstract.
 And it was another interesting challenge!
 It taught me an important life lesson indeed!

 If working on a farm doesn’t sound exciting for you remember there are other opportunities.
-Check what I was doing on Global Volunteer program in Russia and what are my hints and opinions about volunteering with AIESEC.
+Checkthe below general guide and start planning!

 How WWOOF works?